LUCompSoc/constitution/README.md

 ## Sponsorship

 1. Sponsors of the society are categorised into four groups, listed in Subsection 10.2, and are entitled to both represent and be represented by the society through financial means or otherwise stated by a contract signed by the President or Vice-President, the Secretary, the Treasurer and a representative of the sponsor.
-At a minimum, sponsors of the society receive the right to publically affiliate with the society in addition to the conditions listed below:
+At a minimum, sponsors of the society receive the right to publicly affiliate with the society in addition to the conditions listed below:
    1. Platinum which represents an exclusive and prioritised affiliation
    2. Gold which represents exclusive affiliation
    3. Silver which represents affiliation, and